KAMC PM Weather Webcast January 16th, 2021

 LUBBOCK, Texas — KAMC Meteorologist Lance Blocker has your Saturday evening forecast.
 Sponsored by J Ferg Pros.

-Tonight: Mostly clear and cold with an overnight low of 26°.
-North wind 5-10mph.
+Tonight: Mostly clear and seasonably mild with an overnight low of 33°.
+South wind 5-10mph.

-Tomorrow: A few clouds to start the day, but becoming sunny by the afternoon with a high of 58°.
-West winds 5-15 mph.
+Tomorrow: Sunny and warm with an afternoon high of 60°.
+Southwest wind 5-15 mph.

-Tomorrow Night: Mostly clear and mild with an overnight low of 37°.
-Southwest wind 5-10 mph.
+Tomorrow Night: Few clouds overnight with an overnight low of 36°.
+Variable wind 5-10 mph.

-Most of the region remains overcast this afternoon, with temperatures in the mid-fifties.
-Clouds will clear out this evening, and it’ll be a mild night tonight with lows in the mid-thirties.
+It has been a beautiful evening across the South Plains, and more great weather is ahead in the forecast.

-We’ll enjoy a warming trend through Monday, with highs reaching into the upper-60s for you MLK Holiday.
-Colder air will move into the region by Tuesday, along with an increase in clouds.
+Tomorrow will be near perfect with high temperatures in the low-sixties across the region.
+Winds may gust at times; otherwise, it will be a great afternoon.

 Have a great evening!